Menu

 Hodge’s Lifetime Mortgage gives you a lump sum payout based on your age at the time of application and the value of your home.
 You can borrow between 15% to 50% of your property’s value, subject to a home valuation report.
 The repayment terms can be rolled up and only repaid when you (or both people on a joint application) die or move into a care home.

-Like other products from Hodge, early repayment facilities are built into the Lump Sum Lifetime Mortgage.
-The main points of note are that customers can repay up to 10% of the initial loan amount each year.
-This can help you build back up to 100% home equity to benefit beneficiaries of your estate.
+As with other Hodge products, early repayment facilities are built into the Lump Sum Lifetime Mortgage.
+The main point to note is that customers can repay up to 10% of the initial loan amount each year.
+This can help you build back up to 100% home equity to benefit the beneficiaries of your estate.

 The option to repay anything is entirely optional.
-Also, with this option, a downsizing guarantee is built into it, as you can sell your home after five years without being stung by high early repayment charges.
+Also, with this option, a downsizing guarantee is built in, so you can sell your home after five years without being stung by high early repayment charges.

 Hodge Lifetime Mortgage with Variable Early Repayment Charges